 ‘The Insider’s Diary’, an introduction to the diary of Charles Blagden at the Royal Society, YouTube video for the channel ‘Objectivity’, 29 March 2016 (link to video)

-Postgraduate Student Engager, UCL Culture (2015-present) (link to website)
+Postgraduate Student Engager, UCL Culture (2016-present) (link to website)

-Postgraduate Teaching Assistant, Department of Science and Technology Studies, UCL (October-December 2016).
-Module: Science Communication and Public Engagement, HPSC1008 (link to module syllabus)
+Postgraduate Teaching Assistant, Department of Science and Technology Studies, UCL (October 2016 – April 2017).
+Modules: Science Communication and Public Engagement, HPSC1008; Investigating History and Philosophy of Science, HPSC1012.

 Cover image: Information management on paper: Lectures on Chemistry taken down by Sir Charles Blagden [1748-1820].
 Credit: Wellcome Library, London.
 Wellcome Images.